Princely rebellion: Terminology

 Princely rebellions or revolts may also be described with ambiguous terms such as 'dynastic struggles/conflicts' or 'succession struggles/conflicts/disputes', but they aren't always synonymous.
 Although these terms are sometimes used interchangeably with wars of succession, princely rebellions are not (necessarily) caused by succession crises, but directed against well-established monarchs which are commonly recognised as legitimate.
 Scholars sometimes disagree which term fits a certain conflict best, for example the 1657–1661 Mughal dynastic conflict, which consisted of several subconflicts, phases, and factions.
 Both types of conflict could have the same causes, however, such as the creation of collateral dynastic branches, which stimulated wars of succession upon a monarch's death, as well as princely revolts by cadets and cousins while they were still alive.

-Also, unlike broader nobles' rebellions (such as The Fronde, the Second Barons' War, the Revolt of the Three Feudatories, or the 1626 rebellion by Mughal nobleman Mahabat Khan), which may involve participants from (only) other aristocratic families, princely rebellions are always led by (or fought on behalf of) a member of the ruling dynasty against the ruling monarch.
+Princely revolts are also to be distinguished from broader nobles' rebellions (such as The Fronde, the Second Barons' War, the Revolt of the Three Feudatories, or the 1626 rebellion by Mughal nobleman Mahabat Khan), which may involve participants from (only) other aristocratic families.

-Generally excluded are rebellions of people who did not have any princely status before the war started, but proclaimed themselves a monarch in opposition to the reigning dynasty, such as the An Lushan Rebellion.
-More problematic are wars started by people claiming to be a long lost prince descended from a previously reigning monarch, although they may well have been an imposter, such as the 150–148 BCE Fourth Macedonian War of Andriscus (claiming to be "Philip", son of Perseus of Macedon), three or four "False Dmitries" during the Polish–Muscovite War (1609–1618) or "Dimitriads" (claiming to be the Muscovite crown prince Dmitry of Uglich in the Time of Troubles), and the 1718 rebellion of Raja Kecil (claiming to be the miraculously born son of Mahmud II of Johor).

-Successful princely rebellions aimed at seizing the throne immediately from the reigning monarch are frequently called "usurpations", and the new monarchs "usurpers" (e.g. Wang Mang, or Constantine III), but those terms imply illegitimacy, and may therefore represent a bias in the sources or literature about who was and was not a "rightful" ruler.
-Likewise, depending mostly on how relatively brief or bloodless the conflict was, a princely rebellion which succeeded in claiming the throne may also be called a "(royal) coup d'état" or "palace revolution/coup", terms which carry similar connotations of illegitimacy.